 - 1. Deploy the load balancer instance as described starting on page 11 - 2.
-Add a second subnet to your VPC, skip this step if you already have one - 3.
-Deploy your required web server instances into the second subnet - 4.
+Disable the Source/Destination Check for the load balancer instance.
+This is required to ensure that the load balancer is available as a target when configuring routing (see step 5 below).
+This is done by right-clicking the instance and selecting: Networking > Change Source/Dest.
+Check and ensuring it's disabled. - 3.
+Add a second subnet to your VPC, skip this step if you already have one - 4.
+Deploy your required web server instances into the second subnet - 5.
 Add a default route to the second subnets routing table (the subnet where the web servers are located), set the target to be the interface on the load balance - Under the VPC dashboard, select Route Tables - Select the route table that relates to the second subnet - Select the Routes tab, and click Edit - Click Add another route - In the blank row at the bottom set the destination to 0.0.0.0/0 and set the target to be the ENI on the load balancer in this example "i-3b3f28da | Robs AWS Instance" as shown below